Aspire Quad Flex Survival Kit Review

 RDA to Squonker RDA

-The RDA is really easy to turn into the squonker.
+The Quad Flex RDA is really easy to turn into the squonker.
 All you have to do is replace the top cap and change the 510 connection pin for the alternative one in the kit, which has a hole through the center so you can get juice up into the deck.

 Quad Flex Survival Kit Instructions

 This seems like a lot to take in.
-You may be expecting a chunky instruction manual alongside the Quad Flex Survival Kit to guide you through the process, but it doesn’t have one.
+You may be expecting a chunky instruction manual alongside the Aspire Quad Flex Survival Kit to guide you through the process, but it doesn’t have one.
 In fact, everything you really need to know is conveyed through four pictures on the inside of the box and a labeling system for the various components.
 You have to study it for a little while before you know what you’re doing, but it definitely manages to get all of the information you need into a very compact and still user-friendly format.

 Airflow Control Rings

-Aside from all this, every device you can make out of the Quad Flex kit comes with adjustable airflow.
+Aside from all this, every device you can make out of the Quad Flex atomizer kit comes with adjustable airflow.
 The RDTA and RDA have an interior black plastic ring you can rotate to cover or reveal the airflow slot, and the squonker cap has a similar system with a rotating outer metallic ring.
 Finally, the Nautilus X has an airflow ring at the base of the mouthpiece.
 Most of these can be adjusted to suit mouth to lung or direct to lung draws, but the Nautilus X is a solely mouth-to-lung device.

-Overall, the appearance of the various incarnations of the Quad Flex is excellent, and the design is borderline genius.
+Overall, the appearance of the various incarnations of the Aspire Quad Flex atomizer is excellent, and the design is borderline genius.
 It’s a very handy little kit that can pretty much give you whatever sort of vape you want with minimal messing around.

 The RDTA and RDA Deck: Ease of Rebuilding